dsaidgovsg/spark-k8s/README.md

 - `3.3.0`
 - `3.2.2`
 - `3.1.3`
+- `3.4.0`

 ## Note

 (R builds are temporarily suspended due to keyserver issues at current time.)

+Build image for Spark 3.4.0 is Ubuntu based because openjdk is deprecated and going forward the official Spark repository uses `eclipse-temurin:<java>-jre` where slim variants of jre images are not available at the moment.

-All the build images here are Debian based as the official Spark repository now uses `openjdk:<java>-jdk-slim-buster` as the base image for Kubernetes build.
+All the build images with Spark before v3.4.0 are Debian based as the official Spark repository now uses `openjdk:<java>-jre-slim-buster` as the base image for Kubernetes build.
 Because currently the official Dockerfiles do not pin the Debian distribution, they are incorrectly using the latest Debian `bullseye`, which does not have support for Python 2, and its Python 3.9 do not work well with PySpark.

 Hence some Dockerfile overrides are in-place to make sure that Spark 2 builds can still work.